asnaencorerpg/asnaencorerpg.github.io/dox/Hexadecimal_Literal.md

 ### Remarks
 Double quotes will be parsed the same way, so <code>U"0009" = U"0009".</code>

-The syntax: H"&lt;hex digits&gt;" is not supported.
+The syntax: H"<hex digits>" is not supported.

 ### See Also
 [Character Literal](Character_Literal.html)